 All of the food tasted amazing and the ingredients were good quality despite the melted ice packs and condensation in our box.

 Customer service was friendly and their responses were prompt.

 The smoothie and fruit basket add-ons are pricey at $9.95 each (2 servings) In the future we will stick to only ordering the meals.

 There were errors with our order resulting in extra ingredients.
 Though this time that works out in our favor, I hope that any future orders won’t go the other direction and have ingredients missing instead.

 Packaging needs improvement.
 The boxes should be better insulated and an extra layer of ice packs should be added under the proteins at the bottom of the box, especially when shipping during the warm months.
 Customer service was receptive to my comments about the packaging.

 WANT TO TRY HOME CHEF?

 Click right here to receive $30 off of your order.

-We were provided a trial of Home Chef to share our opinions with all of you.
+We were provided a trial to share our reviews of Home Chef with all of you.
 We do not create sponsored posts in return for a fully positive review.
 Remember our motto: if it sucks, we’ll tell ya!